The Office of Faculty Development

 Introduction to Artificial Intelligence tools where guided experimentation empowers participants to understand some of the basics of AI functionality, including its workings and methods for detecting its usage.
 Learn basic AI terminology, engage in hands-on exploration of AI Tools, learn strategies for detecting AI-generated content, and techniques to address potential misuse of AI tools by students and participants will apply the knowledge gained to develop a personalized AI use policy for their course.

-The course is designed by Laura Otero, Online Education Coordinator in the Center for Academic Technologies (CAT) at CSU Monterey Bay and was originally offered in Summer 2023 to over 100 faculty at CSU Monterey Bay.
+The course was designed by Laura Otero, Online Education Coordinator in the Center for Academic Technologies (CAT) at CSU Monterey Bay and was originally offered in Summer 2023 to over 100 faculty at CSU Monterey Bay.
 In Fall 2023, it was offered across the CSU to 150 faculty, instructional designers, faculty developers, and academic technologists.

 Course Commitment: 3 weeks, 20-25 hours, online, asynchronous.

-• Summer Session 1: May 27 - June 16, 2024
+• Fall Session 1: October 7 - 27, 2024

-• Summer Session 2: June 24 - July 28, 2024
+• Fall Session 2: November 4 - 24, 2024

 View the syllabus(opens in new window).